(* *********************************************************************** *)

 Qed.

-some commutative operations can be declared as idempotent, here Z.max which is taken into account by the aac_normalise and aac_reflexivity tactics; however, aac_rewrite does not match modulo idempotency
+Some commutative operations can be declared as idempotent, here Z.max which is taken into account by the aac_normalise and aac_reflexivity tactics; however, aac_rewrite does not match modulo idempotency

 Goal Z.max (b + c) (c + b) + a + Z.opp (c + b) = a.